Frequently Asked Questions

 We make a very small number of capital grants—but only to organizations that have been long-time Pinkerton grantees and only for projects that allow those programs to expand their direct services to young people.

 There is no “standard” Pinkerton grant.
 Most grants are for a period of one year.
 We also make a number of two- or three-year grants, but those must be reviewed and confirmed by the board on an annual basis.
-After three years, most organizations will be ineligible to receive additional grants for at least a two-year period.
+After three years, most organizations will be ineligible to receive additional grants for at least a three-year period.